 In order for a judge to issue a temporary restraining order, he or she must determine that the following criteria are applicable:

-- The defendant committed a predicate act of domestic violence as identified under NJ law, including crimes such as harassment, simple assault, aggravated assault, terroristic threats, or stalking
+- The defendant committed a predicate act of domestic violence as identified under NJ law, including crimes such as harassment, simple assault, aggravated assault, terroristic threats, or stalking; and

-- An ex parte (meaning temporary) restraining order is necessary to protect the safety and wellbeing of the plaintiff pending a final hearing
+- An temporary restraining order is necessary to protect the safety and wellbeing of the plaintiff pending a final hearing.

 What does a Temporary Restraining Order Do?

 If a temporary restraining order is placed in effect, the defendant is forbidden from returning to the scene of the alleged domestic violence or from the residence where he or she previously resided with the plaintiff, unless accompanied by a police officer to retrieve personal effects at a scheduled date and time.
 The defendant must forfeit any weapons in his or her possession pending a formal weapons forfeiture proceeding after the final restraining order hearing.
 If the plaintiff and the defendant have children, the plaintiff may be given temporary custody until the matter is decided.